michael-marcal/katas/modern-java-in-action-katas/README.md

 There are 3 test cases in the Kata which all use the same method, ```AppleUtils.prettyPrintApple()```, so a good solution will implement that method in a way that all 3 cases can be solved with the same implementation.

+### FilteringTest
+This Kata has been written around Quiz 5.1 of Modern java in Action.

+This Kata operates on a List of Dishes and should be solved using the Streams API.
+The domain class of Dish is included and shouldn't need to be modified for this Kata.

+The goal is to return a List of the first 2 MEAT dishes in the original List using the Streams API.